Vresse-sur-Semois The Little Switzerland of Namur

 "The Painter of the Semois"

-The most emblematic figure of the Vresse school.
-His canvases, often dark and powerful, capture the harshness of the Ardennes plateaus, the slate houses and peasant life with great emotional intensity.
+The most iconic figure of the Vresse school.
+His canvases, often dark and powerful, capture the harshness of the Belgian Ardennes plateaus, the schist houses and peasant life with great emotional intensity.

 Style: Post-impressionist, dark palette, expressive touch